How Do You Choose Your Airbnb Cleaning Fee in 2026?

 We may earn money or products from the companies mentioned in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-One question that I often see asked by new Airbnb hosts is how to choose the Airbnb cleaning fee for a new short-term rental property.
+One question that I often see asked by new Airbnb hosts in 2026 is how to choose the Airbnb cleaning fee for a new short-term rental property.
 The good news is that this is fairly cut and dry!
 However, there are a couple of additional things to consider.

 For example, did you know that in most cases, you have to pay state and local occupancy tax on the cleaning fee, too?
 In my case, this adds up to an extra 12%!
 So, let’s jump right in, and I will even share exactly how I choose the cleaning fee for my own Airbnb rentals.

 Hi, I’m Sarah!
-I am a top-rated Airbnb host sharing first-hand tips to help you succeed at Airbnb hosting!
+I am a top-rated Airbnb host sharing first-hand tips to help you succeed at Airbnb hosting.

 Airbnb Cleaning Fee Tips